atbcb/ICTTestingBaseline/docs/02FocusVisible.md

 1. Check that a visible indication of focus is provided when focus is on the  component.

 ### Test Results
-* If any of the above checks fail, then the content fails this SC
+* If any of the above checks fail, then this SC fails, and the Baseline Requirement fails.

-## Baseline Test Outcome
-If no content fails, then the content passes the Baseline Requirement

 ## Advisory: Tips for streamlined test processes
+* G149: Using user interface components that are highlighted by the user agent when they receive focus.

-* Explain how to determine the browser's (or OS platform) default behavior for indicating focus.
+***Comment-Explain how to determine the browser's (or OS platform) default behavior for indicating focus.***